-PAs (and their adjacent Biodiversity Conservation Corridors BCCs)) urgently need proper zoning and management plans.
-These processes should be conducted in a transparent manner and providing local communities greater participation and management authority within the PA system.
-Mitigation of this risk will require on-site verification that timber is not sourced from protected areas or sites, by verifying harvest areas.
+PAs (and their adjacent Biodiversity Conservation Corridors BCCs) need proper zoning and management plans.
+These processes should be conducted in a transparent manner and provide local communities greater participation and management authority within the PA system.

+Mitigation of this risk will require on-site verification to verify harvest areas and ensure that timber is not sourced from protected areas or sites.